Continuing Education Activity

 Intrinsic coronary artery anomalies include an intramyocardial course, subendocardial course, and coronary artery ectasia or aneurysms.
 Coronary artery aneurysms are uncommon, usually incidental, and are associated with atherosclerotic disease 50% of the time.
 In children, Kawasaki disease is the most common cause of coronary artery aneurysms as a result of an acute vasculitis of the coronary arteries.
 Coronary artery ectasia or aneurysm can also be congenital, for example, with compensatory ectasia of the right coronary artery in the setting of ALCAPA.

 History and Physical

 The majority of coronary artery anomalies will be occult on physical examination.
 Those that cause transient adverse blood flow will present with signs and symptoms of myocardial ischemia such as chest pain, shortness of breath, dyspnea, and rarely sudden cardiac death.
 High flow anomalies, such as coronary artery fistulas or anomalous left coronary artery from the pulmonary artery (ALCAPA), may also present with an audible continuous murmur.

 CCTA has become the reference standard for the evaluation of coronary artery anomalies and is deemed appropriate for the evaluation of coronary artery anomalies by the American College of Cardiology Foundation.
 CCTA has the advantage of speed and accuracy of diagnosis at the cost of exposure to ionizing radiation.
-Cardiac MRI has slightly lower spatial resolution than CCTA, but does not expose the patient to radiation and is also deemed appropriate for the evaluation of suspected coronary artery anomalies.
+Cardiac MRI has a slightly lower spatial resolution than CCTA but does not expose the patient to radiation and is also deemed appropriate for the evaluation of suspected coronary artery anomalies.

 Treatment / Management